magnimel/jersey-number-pipeline/README.md

   --output reports/crnn_challenge_submission.zip
 ```

-For the test split, package predictions similarly if EvalAI accepts local test submissions:
+For the test split, the same script can package the predictions:

 ```bash
 python3 scripts/make_evalai_submission.py \